ethantilley/Extract-Delete/README.md

 ## Use

-To use the program, move or make the  made file and simple run.
-(Plan to add .exe (executable) file at a later date)
+To use the program, move the AutoExtract.py file to where ever you have .zip files and simply run.
+(Plan to add a .exe (executable) file at a later date)

 ## Why